-Hamlin, a Democrat, was the representative for Missouri's 7th congressional district from 1915 to 1919.
+Hamlin was the representative for Missouri’s 7th congressional district and was a Democrat.
+He served from 1915 to 1919.

 From Nov 1903 to Mar 1919, Hamlin missed 251 of 1,562 roll call votes, which is 16.1%.
 This is better than the median of 25.3% among the lifetime records of representatives serving in Mar 1919.
 The chart below reports missed votes over time.